davidelettieri/davidelettieri.it/_posts/2021-09-23-Dependency Injection.md

 As the [Microsoft docs](https://docs.microsoft.com/en-us/dotnet/architecture/modern-web-apps-azure/architectural-principles#dependency-inversion) puts it (bold is mine).

 I think that the sentence in bold is a lie.
 Let's start with ASP.NET Core, the default IOC Container offers three types of lifetime:
 * Transient -> this is the narrower lifetime.
-Each time we request an istance, a new one will be created.
+Each time we request an instance, a new one will be created.
 * Scoped -> this is in the middle.
-For each request, we have at most one istance.
+For each request, we have at most one instance.
-* Singleton -> We have only one istance for the lifetime of the application.
+* Singleton -> We have only one instance for the lifetime of the application.

 Now let's pretend we have